|

 I was interested in “world music” as a pre-teen and developed a taste for ethnic folk music, so I was familiar with the instrument the slain folk singer played.
 His name was Fawad Andrabi, and he took his name from the land he loved.
 He played the Ghaychak, the traditional and ancient bowed lute common to Afghanistan, but with origins in ancient Persia.

 Consider the music of a very different performer and composer, Ustad Zahir Bakhtari.
 Though entirely unknown in the West, Bakhtari is a consummate professional musician and singer.
 He plays evocative classical Afghan music on sitar, but is also superb within the Afghan pop music millieu, as evidenced by his recent song Hawa Jam Ast.
-How will Bakhtari—and the many musicians like him, survive a regime that considers music “un-Islamic”?
+How will Bakhtari and the many musicians like him, survive a regime that considers music “un-Islamic” and punishable by death?

 Tweet.
 Nov.
 24, 2020.